pinardemetci/pinardemetci.github.io/updates.md

  </tr>
 <tr>
   <td class='col-md-3'><strong>3 May 2024</strong></td>
-  <td>Presented our accepted paper <a href="https://proceedings.mlr.press/v238/demetci24a"> "Breaking isometric ties and introducing priors in Gromov-Wasserstein distance"</a> as a poster at <a href="https://aistats.org/aistats2022/">the International Conference on Artificial Intelligence and Statistics (AISTATS)</a> in beautiful Valencia, Spain, soaking in the sun. </td>
+  <td>Presented our accepted paper <a href="https://proceedings.mlr.press/v238/demetci24a"> <em> "Breaking isometric ties and introducing priors in Gromov-Wasserstein distance"</em></a> as a poster at <a href="https://aistats.org/aistats2022/">the International Conference on Artificial Intelligence and Statistics (AISTATS)</a> in beautiful Valencia, Spain, soaking in the sun. </td>
  </tr>
 <tr>
 </tr>